mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### Sprint (I)

 A character may move at a Sprint with this Major Action.
-Movement starts at 15 yards and is increased by 1 yard per effect on an `Athletics + Agility Test (1)`.
+Movement starts at 15 yards and is increased by 1 yard per effect on an `Athletics + Quickness Test (1)`.
 Only one Sprint Action is allowed per player turn, and it cannot be performed in the same turn as a Move action or Avoid Incoming action.

 ##### Summon Spirit (I)